akshita1sharma/1st-React-Component/README.md

+I have created a React card component using Vite that displays a circular profile image along with a heading and a short description.

+This project demonstrates efficient component-based UI development using React, JSX, and the Vite build tool.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.